Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 Who’s eligible to make Aliyah to Israel?

-The right of repatriation is granted to a Jew and his descendants up to and including the third generation:
+The right of repatriation is granted to a Jew and his descendants up to and including the third generation.

 Those who are eligible for Aliyah may receive assistance with their immigration and resettlement in Israel through various programs and organizations.
 Overall, Aliyah is a significant part of Israel’s identity as a Jewish state and is an option available to those who meet the eligibility criteria.
+Jew loses the possibility of obtaining Israeli citizenship under the Law of Return if he has converted to another religion.
+A person who hides this fact during repatriation can be deprived of Israeli citizenship.
+Non-religious people, however, are allowed to be repatriated.

 The Historical roots of Aliyah